raspberrypilearning/infrared-bird-box/worksheet2.md

 `sudo nano /etc/rc.local`

 This file is a script which runs every time the Raspberry Pi boots up.
-Copy and paste the command below just above and before the `exit 0` line at the bottom.
+At the end of the file you'll see `exit 0`, copy and paste the command below onto the previous line:

 ```bash
 screen -S birdbox -dms birdbox /home/pi/ustream